ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

      removed in 2.12.
 If you need the old behaviour switch to ``FactCache.first_order_merge()`` instead.

-* Inventory plugins writers should know that supporting file-backed caching via self.cache is deprecated and will be removed in Ansible 2.12.
-Instead, self._cache should be used as a dictionary.
-For implementation details, see the developer guide on inventory plugins.
+* Supporting file-backed caching via self.cache is deprecated and will be removed in Ansible 2.12.
+If you maintain an inventory plugin, update it to use ``self._cache`` as a dictionary.
+For implementation details, see the :ref:`developer guide on inventory plugins<inventory_plugin_caching>`.

 * Importing cache plugins directly is deprecated and will be removed in Ansible 2.12.
-The plugin_loader should be used so direct options, environment variables, and other means of configuration can be reconciled using the config system rather than constants.
+Use the plugin_loader so direct options, environment variables, and other means of configuration can be reconciled using the config system rather than constants.

   .. code-block:: python